 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Bone cell (osteocyte, blue) in a bone lacuna (yellow) from a fractured compact bone (brown), coloured scanning electron micrograph (SEM).
+Bone cell (osteocyte, pink-purple) in a bone lacuna (light orange) from a fractured compact bone (yellow-brown), coloured scanning electron micrograph (SEM).
 A bone-producing cell is called an osteoblast.
-During bone formation osteoblasts become progressively trapped in the bone matrix at sites called lacunae (yellow).
+During bone formation osteoblasts become progressively trapped in the bone matrix at sites called lacunae (light orange).
 The osteoblast produces osteoid, the organic bone matrix that is a mass of collagen fibres and glycoprotein cement.
 As soon as osteoid is formed, calcium salts crystallize inside it to form mineralized, compact bone.
-Osteoblasts that become trapped in lacunae (yellow) in the bone become osteocytes.
-The osteocyte (blue) has many processes or thread-like extensions that enter the bone through the bone canaliculi (red), a network of minute channels linking nearby lacunae.
+Osteoblasts that become trapped in lacunae (light orange) in the bone become osteocytes.
+The osteocyte (pink-purple) has many processes or thread-like extensions that enter the bone through the bone canaliculi (blue), a network of minute channels linking nearby lacunae.
 Compact bone is made of collagen fibres and ground substances arranged in concentric sheets.
-Magnification: x2,000 when shortest axis printed at 25 millimetres.
+Magnification: x2,000 when shortest axis printed at 25.

 Model release not required.
 Property release not required.